CodingWithDavid/WeatherForecastCRUDwithSQLIte/README.md

 # Weather Forecast CRUD

 This application shows how to add and configure SQLite to a Blazor project.
-In addition, it shows wo to add, update and remove records from the database.
+In addition, it shows to to add, update and remove records from the database.

 by [CodingWithDavid](http://twitter.com/CodingwithDavid)